Greta Garbo: Retirement

 Italian film director Luchino Visconti allegedly attempted to bring Garbo back to the screen in 1969 with the small part of Maria Sophia, Queen of Naples in his adaptation of Proust's Remembrance of Things Past.
 He exclaimed: "I am very pleased with the idea that this woman, with her severe and authoritarian presence, should figure in the decadent and rarefied climate of the world described by Proust."
 Claims that Garbo was interested in the part cannot be substantiated.

 In 1971, Garbo vacationed in Southern France at the summer home of her close friend Baroness Cécile de Rothschild who introduced her to Samuel Adams Green, an art collector and curator in New York City.
 Green became an important friend and walking companion.
 He was in the habit of tape-recording all of his telephone calls, including many of his conversations with Garbo.
 He did so with her permission, but Garbo ended the friendship in 1981 after being falsely told that Green had played the tapes to friends.
 In his last will and testament, Green bequeathed all of the tapes in 2011 to the film archives at Wesleyan University.
 The tapes reveal Garbo's personality in later life, her sense of humor, and various eccentricities.
+In 1977, Garbo wrote to Frederick Sands: "I am forever running away from something or somebody"...
+"Unconsciously I have always known that I was not destined for real and lasting happiness."

 Although she was increasingly withdrawn in her final years, Garbo became close to her cook and housekeeper Claire Koger, who worked for her for 31 years.
 "We were very close—like sisters," Koger said.

 Throughout her life, Garbo was known for taking long daily walks with companions or by herself.
 In retirement, she walked the streets of New York City, dressed casually and wearing large sunglasses.
-"Garbo-watching" became a sport for photographers, the media, admirers, and curious New Yorkers, but she maintained her elusive mystique to the end.
+"Garbo-watching" became a sport for photographers, the media, admirers, and curious New Yorkers, but she strictly maintained her privacy and her elusive mystique followed her to the end.

+Norwegian actress Liv Ullmann, who was dubbed "The New Greta Garbo", and played Anna Christie on Broadway in 1977, saw Garbo in the street and ran after her, in hopes of meeting her and telling her she was playing Anna Christie.
+Garbo ran away from her and disappeared into Central Park.
+Ullmann gave up the chase after she saw that Garbo looked "frightened".
+She said: "Yes, she outpaced me.
+But when she turned and looked so frightened I gave up and didn't follow her.
+I was younger; I could have made it, but I didn't."